npm package discovery and stats viewer.

 }

-What this controls: Every blog post will reference your product naturally, mention relevant features in context, and link back to your site.
-The tone instruction affects vocabulary, complexity, and style across all generated content.
+Every blog post references your product naturally, mentions relevant features in context, and links back to your site.

 topics: {